Employer of Record (EOR) in India

 ESI is a self-financing social security and health insurance scheme for Indian workers.
 It is mandatory for establishments with 10 or more employees and applies to employees earning up to ₹21,000 per month.
 The employer contributes 3.25% of the employee's wages, while the employee contributes 0.75%.
 ESI provides various benefits such as medical care, sickness benefits, maternity benefits, and disability benefits.
 Employers must register with the ESIC and make timely contributions.

 In conclusion, understanding the various taxes applicable to employees in India, along with the available deductions and exemptions, is crucial for effective tax planning and compliance.
-Employees should consult with tax professionals or use reliable tax calculation tools to determine their tax liability accurately and take advantage of the tax-saving opportunities provided by the Indian tax system.
+Employees should consult with tax professionals to determine their tax liability accurately and take advantage of the tax-saving opportunities provided by the Indian tax system.

 Wisemonk's Support For Employee Tax Optimization